 - The Lan Su Chinese Garden is less of a “plantings” garden and more of a plants-with-hardscape garden.
 It’s pretty different and authentic.

 Portland is known for food carts!
 They are all over town, but it’s good to go to food cart “pods” so there are a bunch of options in one place.
 GPS to “Hawthorne Asylum,” “The Bite on Belmont” or “PROST!
 Marketplace” for downtown/east side options.
-Or GPS to Beaverton’s “BG Food Cartel” for a big selection less than ten minutes from the club.
+Or GPS to Beaverton’s “BG Food Cartel” for a big selection close to the club.

 History/culture (each is 20-20 minutes from NWFC)